juanjqo/cpp-interface-proxqp/README.md

-## 2. Build the cpp-interface-proxqp from sources (Tested only in MacOS ARM64)
+## 2. Build the cpp-interface-proxqp from sources (Tested in MacOS ARM64 and Ubuntu 20.04LTS 64Bits)

 ```shell
 cd ~/Downloads